HD 191939: Three Sub-Neptunes Transiting a Sun-like Star Only 54 pc Away: Discussion

 The Sun-like star HD~191939 hosts three transiting sub-Neptunes in a compact orbital configuration.
 This system is a promising candidate for detailed characterization, as evidenced by \autoref{fig:rs_kmag_vs_dist} and \autoref{fig:toi1339_planets}.

 First, the host star's brightness and proximity make HD~191939 an excellent target for future photometric follow-up.
-In the context of single- and multi-planetary systems for which mass measurements are available and the relative error in host star radius, planet mass, and planet radius is less than $30\%$ (see \autoref{fig:rs_kmag_vs_dist}), HD~191939 ($K=7.16$ mag) is one of the brightest and closest ($d\leq100$\,pc) stars with multiple transiting planets.
-When compared to multis with at least three planets, HD~191939 is the fifth brightest star in the K-band after HD~219134 \citep{Motalebi:2015}, 55~Cnc \citep{Butler:1997}, GJ~357 \citep{Luque:2019}, and HD~3167 \citep{Vanderburg:2016}, with GJ~9827 \citep{Niraula:2017} trailing behind.\footnote{The stars' K-band magnitude, as well as the number of planets they host ($n_{\text{pl}}$), are: \textit{HD~219134}: $K=3.26$\,mag, $n_{\text{pl}}=6$. \textit{55~Cnc}: $K=4.01$\,mag, $n_{\text{pl}}=5$. \textit{GJ~357}: $K=6.47$\,mag, $n_{\text{pl}}=3$. \textit{HD~3167}: $K=7.06$\,mag, $n_{\text{pl}}=3$. \textit{GJ~9827}: $K=7.19$\,mag, $n_{\text{pl}}=3$.} Of all these multis, however, GJ~9827 is the only one with three \textit{transiting} planets.
-As of February 2020, HD~219134 and HD~3167 are known to host two transiting planets, while 55~Cnc and GJ~357 only have one.
+In the context of single- and multi-planetary systems for which mass measurements are available and the relative error in host star radius, planet mass, and planet radius is less than $30\%$ (see \autoref{fig:rs_kmag_vs_dist}), HD~191939 is one of the brightest and closest multis known to date.
+This also holds true when comparing HD~191939 to nearby ($d\leq100$\,pc) multi-planetary systems with Sun-like (FGK) stellar hosts (see Table \ref{tab:stellar_hosts}).

-In addition, HD~191939 is one of the closest and brightest Sun-like (G-type) stars with transiting planets.
-When compared to the systems shown in \autoref{fig:rs_kmag_vs_dist}, HD~191939 is the second closest/brightest star known to date after the G8V dwarf 55~Cnc.
-However, the latter has a J-magnitude of $J=4.76$\,mag \citep{TICv8}, which exceeds the JWST brightness limit of $J\approx7$ mag \citep{Beichman:2014}.
-In contrast, HD~191939 has a J-magnitude of $J=7.59$\,mag, so it will likely be more suitable for future observations with JWST.
-With respect to the population of single- and multi-planetary systems specifically composed of G-type stellar hosts and transiting sub-Neptunes ($R_{p}=2-4 R_{\oplus}$), HD~191939 is the second closest/brightest system discovered to date after HD~39091 \citep{Huang:2018}.
-With the addition of 55~Cnc, for which the lowest and highest reported radius of its transiting planet (55~Cnc~e) are, respectively, $R_{p} = 1.897_{-0.046}^{+0.044}\,R_{\oplus}$ \citep{Dai:2019} and $R_{p} = 2.173_{-0.098}^{+0.097}\,R_{\oplus}$ \citep{Endl:2012}, HD~191939 ranks third.